-Are you planning to hike through a wet forest, or even an entire mountain range, but don't want to be confined exclusively to an expensive technical rain shell?
-Then check out the Arc'teryx Perimeter Pant, our Top Pick for Wet Weather.
-This pant features the best durable water resistant (DWR) coating of any hiking pant in this review, effectively shedding more than just a light rain.
+The Arc'teryx Perimeter Pant is an excellent option for both short and extended adventures in climates where the weather could get nasty at any moment.
+This pant features the best durable water resistant (DWR) coating of any model in this review and effectively sheds rain.
 Even with this level of protection, it still maintains a lightweight feel that is nimble and quiet, as well as durable.
-With the exception of its awesome water resistant properties, this is a fairly simple pant that has only a few mesh vented pockets, and less storage capacity for carrying trail necessities than the average hiking pant.
+This model is a reasonably simple pant that has just a couple of features, including a few mesh vented pockets that have slightly less storage capacity for carrying trail necessities than the average hiking pant.
 Regardless, if you know you are going to get wet while hiking, we highly recommend trying on a pair of Perimeter Pants.

 Cons: Nylon fabric not very soft, tight front pockets, expensive

 Our Analysis and Test Results

 In our shower test- meant to simulate the effects of both a light mist as well as a torrential downpour- the Arc'teryx Perimeter Pant was more effective than the rest at beading and shedding water before it could soak into the pants.
 Its Cresta nylon and elastane blend fabric was also one of the least absorbent fabrics tested, meaning that it also dried out more quickly than any other.
 These qualities are beneficial if you happen to live in a very wet climate or are planning a more extended trip that involves a lot of potential wet weather hiking.